privacyguides/privacyguides.org/docs/security/multi-factor-authentication.md

 **Two-Factor Authentication** (also known as **2FA**, **Multi-Factor Authentication**, or **MFA**) is a security mechanism that requires additional steps beyond simply your username/email and password.
 If you've ever had to enter a 6-digit code sent to your phone to log in to a website, that's an example of 2FA.

 The idea behind 2FA is that even if a hacker is able to figure out your password (something you *know*), they will still need a device you own like your phone (something you *have*) in order to generate the code needed to log in to your account.
 2FA methods vary in security based on this premise: The more difficult it is for an attacker to gain access to your 2FA method, the better.
-2FA methods include: Email or SMS codes, Push Notifications,Software (TOTP) Code-Generating Apps, Hardware Keys.
+2FA methods include: Email or SMS codes, Push Notifications, Software (TOTP) Code-Generating Apps, and Hardware Keys.

 ## MFA Method Comparison